Economics

 The application of transfer course credit to the major or minor is considered on an individual basis.

-Students are expected to complete remaining major/minor courses at Principia.
-Exceptions must be pre-approved according to Principia's transfer policy
+1. For students who are currently enrolled or were once enrolled at Principia College: Students are expected to complete remaining major/minor courses at Principia.
+Exceptions must be pre-approved according to Principia's transfer policy.

-Departmental Learning Outcomes
+Program Learning Outcomes

-1. Illustrate and explain principle economic theories.
+1. Explain principle economic theories.

 College Wide Student Learning Outcomes of Principia College: Defining a Liberal Arts Education